Computational Approaches for Exponential-Family Factor Analysis: Approximate Optimization

+When $p$ is of moderate dimension the error in~\eqref{eq:laplderive} can be significant, so we need to better capture the posterior $\Lambda_i\,|\,X_i = X^{(b)}$ when evaluating the expectation.
+One approach is to perform Monte Carlo simulation,

-Hence, our proposed stochastic gradient descent is equivalent to an EM algorithm iteratively maximizing the marginalized likelihood.
-However, as indicated in~\citep{caffo2005ascent}, this MCEM using simulated gradient for optimization often requires an adaptive change of the sample size $S_t$ to converge successfully.
-Recent research~\citep{2006emadam} circumvent the choice of adaptive $S_t$ by averaging the past iterations.
+where each $\Lambda_b^{(s)} \sim \Lambda_i\,|\,X_i = X^{(b)}$ for $s = 1, \ldots, S$.
+This approach is then equivalent to Monte Carlo EM~\citep[MCEM;][]{wei1990monte}, where the samples are usually obtained via Markov chain Monte Carlo.
+Moreover, as indicated in~\citep{caffo2005ascent}, this MCEM for gradient-based optimization often requires an adaptive change of the sample size $S$ to converge successfully. \citet{2006emadam} circumvents the need for an adaptive $S$ by averaging over past iterations.
 The average is oftentimes weighted with an emphasis on the recent iterations, which is in fact equivalent to the step size selection of Adam optimization~\citep{2015adam}.